-- 89. The representative of Jordan said that products of Jordanian origin generally did not require export licenses.
+- 106. The representative of Jordan said that products of Jordanian origin generally did not require export licenses.
 A licence was required for exports to protocol trade countries for consignments of a value exceeding JD 1,000 irrespective of origin, i.e. Jordanian or foreign.
 Export licences were required in trade with Syria and Iraq as Jordan was committed to certain banking arrangements in transactions with these countries.
 Exports to other countries were exempt from the export licence requirement by virtue of by-law No. 74 of 1993 for Exports and Imports.
-A licensing requirement for re-exported foreign goods of a value exceeding JD 1,000 had been abolished. - 90.
-Some products were subject to prior approval before exportation.
-The items affected by the prior approval requirement are listed in Table 8.
+A licensing requirement for re-exported foreign goods of a value exceeding JD 1,000 had been abolished. - 107.
+Some products were subject to prior approval before exportation (Table 11).
 These approvals were in themselves considered export licences.

-Table 8: Exports subject to prior approval
+Table 11: Exports subject to prior approval

 Product Institution granting approval

 Wheat Ministry of Industry and Trade

 Wheat flour and other wheat products (semolina, bran, "

 broken wheat)

 Sugar "

 Rice (ordinary brand) "

-Halibuna (milk) "

 Milk for industrial use "

 Ewes and cows Ministry of Agriculture

 Precious metals, including gold and silver bullion and coins Central Bank of Jordan

 Marble slabs Natural Resources Authority

 Broken marble "

 Mineral ores "

 Radioactive materials and sources, and exhausted uranium "

 Fresh fruit and vegetables destined to protocol trade Agricultural Marketing Organization

 countries

-91. Some members questioned whether the prior approval system was consistent with GATT Article XI.
+108. Some members questioned whether the prior approval system was consistent with GATT Article XI.
 In reply, the representative of Jordan said that most of the products subject to such approval prior to exportation were strategic food products.
-The system was being phased out, and would with time be brought in line with the requirements of GATT Article XI [further information will be provided at the next meeting of the Working Party].
+The system was being phased out, and would with time be brought in line with the requirements of GATT Article XI.
+Prior approvals had been eliminated for Halibuna (milk) and precious metals (including gold and silver bullion and coins).